 Cats are awesome companions for us humans.
 We tend to get attached to them quickly!
 Once bonded with a cat, their well-being becomes a focus in our lives.
-If you are like most cat owners who live near wild foxes, you might be wondering if the foxes will, chase, attack, or even eat your cat.
+If you are like most cat owners who live near wild foxes, you might be wondering if the foxes will chase, attack, or even eat your cat.
 This is a valid concern that deserves attention.
+Yes, foxes do attack and even eat cats, though it is rare.
 Only once you understand the dangers of foxes to cats can you take steps to properly protect your beloved feline family member.
 Here is everything you need to know about foxes and their threat to cats.

 Are Foxes a Danger to Cats?

 The short answer is yes and no. In general, foxes keep to themselves as much as possible.
 They are not known for attacking humans, but they sometimes end up attacking pets like dogs and cats when they feel threatened.
 However, the documented instances of foxes attacking and eating cats are few and far between.
 In fact, there are many documented occasions when cats have chased foxes off their owners’ properties instead of the other way around.